viewi/viewi/doc/PageEngine.md

     ) {
 //...
 ```
-You can pass any inputs here and DI will try to resolve as much as possible based on type of argument, default values, etc. It is required from you to write dependencies correctly and avoid recursion.
+You can pass any inputs here and DI will try to resolve as much as possible based on the b type of argument, default values, etc. It is required from you to write dependencies correctly and avoid recursion.
 All services will be shared between all components during render, all child components will be created every time as new.

 # Advanced

 ## Data fetching

-You have `HttpClient` in your command which allows you to fetch data from certain url.
-If component is rendering on server side it will invoke Router and Controller internally in order to retrieve data (Adapters for Laravel and Symfony are in progress) and if it's a front end it will make ajax request to the same url.
-As a result you will get the same data no matter which side it is.
+You have `HttpClient` at your command which allows you to fetch data from certain url.
+If component is rendering on the server side it will invoke Router and Controller internally in order to retrieve data (Adapters for Laravel and Symfony are in progress) and if it's a front end it will make ajax request to the same url.
+As a result you will get the same data no matter at which side it was.

 ```php
 use DevApp\PostModel;